farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 ## Recovery

-When a PC gets hurt or stressed as a result of one of their actions, they take _stress_ and their condition worsen.
+When a PC takes stress, their condition worsen.
 Though, as time passes, they will get better, and their condition will improve.

 The only way to recover from _stress_ is **in-fiction**.
 You can either **rest, lay low or seek medical attention**.
 When doing so, the GM will look at the fiction and tell you how much _stress_ (1-4) you clear on your _stress clock_.